-^{580.} See Tex.
-R. Civ.
-P. 192.7(d) (defining a consulting expert as an expert "consulted, retained, or specially employed by a party in anticipation of litigation or in preparation for trial, but who is not a testifying expert").
+^{613.} See id.
+R. 192.7(d) (defining a consulting expert as an expert "consulted, retained, or specially employed by a party in anticipation of litigation or in preparation for trial, but who is not a testifying expert").

-^{581.} TEX.
-R. CIV.
-P. 192.3(e).
+^{614.} Id.
+R. 192.3(e).

-^{583.} TEX.
-R. CIV.
-P. 195.1.
+^{616.} Id.
+R. 195.1.

-^{584.} TEX.
-R. CIV.
-P. 194.1 (indicating how a party may obtain certain information listed in Rule 194.2 from an opposing party); TEX.
-R. CIV.
-P. 194.2(f) (identifying the information that can be obtained about a testifying expert through disclosure); TEX.
-R. CIV.
-P. 195.1 (stating expert witness information can be obtained by a disclosure request pursuant to Rule 194).
+^{617.} Id.
+R. 194.1 (indicating how a party may obtain certain information listed in Rule 194.2 from an opposing party); Id.
+R. 194.2(f) (identifying the information that can be obtained about a testifying expert through disclosure); Id.
+R. 195.1 (stating expert witness information can be obtained by a disclosure request pursuant to Rule 194).

-^{585.} TEX.
-R. CIV.
-P. 195.2; see also TEX.
-R. CIV.
-P. 191.1 (stating that discovery rules can be modified by party agreement or by the court for good cause).
+^{618.} Id.
+R. 195.2; see also id.
+R. 191.1 (stating that discovery rules can be modified by party agreement or by the court for good cause).

-^{586.} TEX.
-R. CIV.
-P. 193.5(b); accord TEX.
-R. CIV.
-P. 195.6.
+^{619.} Id.
+R. 193.5(b); accord id.
+R. 195.6.
 Under former Rule 166b(6)(b), expert witnesses were to be disclosed "as soon as is practical."
-TEX.
-R. CIV.
-P. 166b(6)(b) (West 1998, repealed 1999).
+Id.
+R. 166b(6)(b) (repealed 1999).
 In Mentis v.
-Barnard, 870 S.W.2d 14 (Tex.
-1994), the Texas Supreme Court observed that since Rule 166b(6)(b) did not provide a time period by which a party must actually decide to retain its testifying experts, "as soon as practical" meant that the attorney was required to communicate the witness designation once it was finally decided that the expert was expected to testify.
-Mentis, 870 S.W.2d at amended or supplemental response is made fewer than thirty days before trial, it is presumed to have been made without reasonable promptness.
-Failure to designate an expert in a timely manner will result in the exclusion of the expert's testimony unless the party seeking to call the expert witness can show good cause for failing to timely respond, or that the failure to timely respond will not unfairly surprise or unfairly prejudice the other parties.
-The trial court's ruling to admit or exclude an improperly identified expert is reviewed for an abuse of discretion.
-Expert witness testimony may be limited or excluded for other reasons, as discussed in Part V.
+Barnard, the Texas Supreme Court observed that since Rule 166b(6)(b) did not provide a time period by which a party must actually decide to retain its testifying experts, "as soon as practical" meant that the attorney was is made fewer than thirty days before trial, it is presumed to have been made without reasonable promptness.
+620 Failure to designate an expert in a timely manner will result in the exclusion of the expert's testimony unless the party seeking to call the expert witness can show good cause for failing to timely respond, 621 or that the failure to timely respond "will not unfairly surprise or unfairly prejudice the other parties."622 The trial court's ruling to admit or exclude an improperly identified expert is reviewed for an abuse of discretion.623 Expert witness testimony may be limited or excluded for other reasons, as discussed in Part V.

-c.
 Rebuttal Witnesses

-The fact that a witness will be used only as a rebuttal witness does not eliminate the obligation to disclose the witness's identity

-^{16.} The trial court was to "consider good cause for late identification only if [the court found] that the witness was not designated as soon as was practical."
+The fact that a witness will be used only as a rebuttal witness does not eliminate the obligation to disclose the witness's identity pursuant to the expected to testify.
+Mentis v.
+Barnard, 870 S.W.2d 14, 16 (Tex.
+1994).
+The trial court was to "consider good cause for late identification only if [the court found] that the witness was not designated as soon as was practical."
 Id. at 15.
 The new rule replaces "as soon as is practical" with "reasonably promptly" after the necessity for the response is discovered, and it also allows an exception for lack of unfair surprise and unfair prejudice to the other parties, in addition to the good cause exception.
-Tex.
+TEX.
 R. CIV.
 P. 193.5(b), 193.6(a).
 There is also no longer the mandatory sanction of automatic exclusion if the exceptions do not apply.
 See Gutierrez v.
 Gutierrez, 86 S.W.3d 729, 734 (Tex.
 App.-El Paso 2002, no pet.) (stating that the "new Rule 193.6 is less burdensome than the former rule").